ROBERTS ELEMENTARY SCHOOL

 These regulations also apply to any medications for emergencies such as allergies or bee sting reactions.
 Emergency medications must be provided by the parent/guardian.

 BIRTHDAYS: Student birthdays will be recognized daily during morning announcements.
 We ask that you make arrangements with your child’s teacher if planning to send in a birthday treat with your child.
 We ask that you keep it simple and healthy.
 Please refer to the UMASD Health and Wellness Policy for suggestions.
-Although your child’s celebration will be limited to his/her classroom, he/she will have an opportunity to visit the office for a special treat.

 SCHOOL CLOSING NUMBER IS: 307